formspree/netlify-plugin-formspree/README.md

 ## Netlify Plugin for Formspree.

+This plugin installs and runs the Formspree CLI `deploy` command during your Netlify build.

 Please install this plugin from the Netlify app.

 For help, please checkout the [Formspree CLI Docs](https://help.formspree.io/hc/en-us/articles/360053819114-The-Formspree-CLI).